 - You may not use any wireless communication devices while driving except if you need to report illegal activity or to call for medical or emergency help

-You can graduate to less restricted privileges when you turn 16 years old as long as you submit your 50-Hour Affidavit to the state and have maintained a satisfactory driving record.
+You can graduate to less restricted privileges when you turn 16 years old years old as long as you submit your Affidavit of 50 hours of practice driving to the state and have maintained a satisfactory driving record.

 Less Restricted Privileges License